CoffeaTeam/coffea/docs/source/wq.rst

 .. code-block:: bash
   # Create a new environment
-  conda create --name conda-coffea-wq-env conda activate conda-coffea-wq-env
+  conda create --name coffea-env conda activate coffea-env

   # Install Coffea and Work Queue into the environment
-  conda install python=3.8.3 six dill conda install -c conda-forge ndcctools conda-pack xrootd pip install coffea
+  conda install python=3.8.3 six dill conda install -c conda-forge coffea ndcctools conda-pack xrootd

   # Pack the environment into a portable tarball.
-  conda-pack --name conda-coffea-wq-env --output conda-coffea-wq-env.tar.gz
+  conda-pack --name coffea-env --output coffea-env.tar.gz

 To run an analysis, you must set up a work queue executor with appropriate arguments.
 Here is a complete example that